Beginning the Process

 To Join the Dementia Friendly America Network of Communities:

-- Provide a memo summarizing how your community meets the readiness and recognition criteria
+- Complete the application summarizing how your community meets the readiness and recognition criteria

 - Prove three or more letters of support representing different community sectors